 Why would you go through all of this trouble of getting ready for your taxes without actually reviewing your estimated tax liability?

 Many small business owners skip this step and I scold them over it.
 I think many owners dislike taxes so much that they are actually afraid to see what their potential tax liability is.
 You need to review your taxes with your CPA prior to year-end for two very important reasons.

 1. There are a lot more tax advantageous moves you can make prior to year-end as opposed to waiting until the calendar turns to a new tax year.

-Year-end is coming and it is time to polish up on your bookkeeping.
+The easiest way to wrap up one fiscal year and get ready for the next is with a systematic approach to getting your books organized.
 Follow these simple steps and bring your CPA the cleanest set of books you ever had.
 One last thing, don't forget that tax review before year end...it's just that important.